JJairo92/DWP/README.md

 	chmod +x post-receive

-## 3. Pushing to Server
+## Pushing to Server
-Inside local git directory (where all files for page are)
+Go to your local git directory (where all files for page are)

 Make sure you are in master branch
 	git checkout master